-MITIGATION MONITORING AND REPORTING PROGRAM SUNSWEET RESIDENTIAL MIXED-USE DEVELOPMENT PROJECT (ZA 2016-0008 AND DA 2016-0009: DEPOT-SUNSWEET MH LLC) Impact(s) Mitigation Measures Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation pavement demolition and excavation.
+(ZA 2016-0008 AND DA 2016-0009: DEPOT-SUNSWEET MH LLC) Impact(s) Mitigation Measures Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation pavement demolition and excavation.
 Monitoring results may indicate the need for more or less intensive measurements.
 If vibration levels approach limits, suspend construction and implement contingencies to either lower vibration levels or secure the affected structures.
 Designate a person responsible for registering and investigating claims of excessive vibration.
 The contact information of such person shall be clearly posted on the construction site.
 Conduct post-surveys on structures where either monitoring has indicated high levels or complaints of damage has been made.
 Make appropriate repairs or compensation where damage has occurred as a result of construction activities.
 MM NOI-1.3: The results of all vibration monitoring shall be summarized and submitted in a report shortly after substantial completion of each phase identified in the project schedule.
 The report will include a description of measurement methods, equipment used, calibration certificates, and graphics as required to clearly identify vibration-monitoring locations.
-An explanation of all events that exceeded vibration limits will be included together with proper documentation supporting any such claims.
-Impact NOI-2: New residents of the proposed development would be exposed to exterior noise levels MM NOI-2.1: When refining the project's site plan, continue to shield common outdoor spaces with buildings whenever possible.
-The design level noise goal shall be 60 dBA Ldn or less for traffic noise and 70 dBA Ldn or less for railroad train noise in outdoor use areas where there would be frequent human use and quiet would be of benefit.
-To be implemented by applicant and contractors prior to the issuance of a building permit.
-All measures will be required as part of the development permit.
-All measures will be printed on all Director of the City's Community Development Agency
+An explanation of all events that exceeded vibration limits will be included together with proper documentation supporting any such claims. documentation supporting any such claims.
+Impact NOI-2: MM NOI-2.1: When refining the project's site plan, continue to shield To be implemented All measures will be Director of the New residents of the common outdoor spaces with buildings whenever possible.
+The design level by applicant and required as part of City's Community proposed noise goal shall be 60 dBA Ldn or less for traffic noise and 70 dBA Ldn or less contractors prior to the development Development development would for railroad train noise in outdoor use areas where there would be frequent the issuance of a permit.
+All Agency be exposed to human use and quiet would be of benefit. building permit. measures will be - exterior noise levels printed on all conclusions in the Downtown Specific